unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/MvuxProject.md

 or by running the following command, using an appropriate name (`MyAppName` in this page).

     ```cmd
-    dotnet new unoapp-uwp -o MyAppName
+    dotnet new unoapp -preset blank
     ```

     Refer to [this](https://platform.uno/docs/articles/get-started-dotnet-new.html) article for more details